andygill/haverscript/examples/cache/README.md

  * chat #0 is generated
  * chat #1 is pulled from the cache
- * chat #2 is pulled from the cache, rejected because it is not fresh, and the regenerated.
+ * chat #2 is pulled from the cache, rejected because it is not fresh, and then regenerated.
  * The cache contains 2 possible replies to the prompt

 Second time, with the cache intact inside "cache.db", gives: